cmoesgaard/curl/docs/GOVERNANCE.md

-# Decision making in the curl project
+# Decision making in the carl project

 A rough guide to how we make decisions and who does what.